-Before BI, I wrote about telecommunications (DSL in particular) and computer networking.
+Before BI, I wrote about telecommunications and computer networking.
 Far in the past, I edited on environmental topics, mostly technical explanations for lay readers.
 I worked on contract for the Sierra Club and a small, California-based organization.

 My career took an eclectic, non-traditional route, which I believe gives me a much wider perspective today than the conventional route would have.
 Before settling down to journalism, I wandered through a variety of colorful jobs.
 In one stint, I was an Amtrak train attendant (“porter” in those days) — the first white ever hired for West Coast-originating trains and possibly the only one to join the legendary Brotherhood of Sleeping Car Porters.
 I also washed dishes under the shadow of Half Dome in Yosemite, sold commodity options over the phone (and learned from some of the best salespeople), and dabbled in radio at KSKA, “Anchorage public radio.”